-\ul{NeuroLM}: The evaluation compared this model fine-tuned jointly on six tasks using a prompt-based tuning with seven baselines fine-tuned individually per task.
+\ul{NeuroLM}: This model was fine-tuned jointly on six tasks and was compared against seven baselines fine-tuned individually per task.
 The evaluations considered supervised models SPaRCNet~\cite{jing2023development}, ContraWR~\cite{yang2021self}, CNN-Transformer~\cite{peh2022transformer}, FFCL~\cite{li2022motor}, ST-Transformer~\cite{song2021transformer}, BIOT, and LaBraM as baselines.
-Their evaluations showed that joint fine-tuning using prompting is feasible and that provides reasonable performance all tasks.
-However, their evaluations also showed that NeuroLM did not perform as well as the LaBraM model on any of the tasks, where LaBraM was fine-tuned separately for each task.
-Additional evaluation using different model sizes of NeuroLM showed that performances on TUAB and TUEV were not sensitive to model size, whereas the performances on HMC and Workload tasks reduced with larger model sizes.
+Evaluations showed that joint fine-tuning with prompting is feasible and achieves reasonable performance across all tasks.
+However, NeuroLM did not perform as well as the LaBraM model on any of the tasks, where LaBraM was fine-tuned separately for each task.
+Evaluations showed that the TUAB and TUEV performance of NeuroLM variants was not sensitive to model size, whereas the performance on HMC and Workload tasks decreased with larger variants.

-\ul{FoME}: This model was evaluated on 7 tasks across 4 datasets (MAYO, FNUSA, SEED, SleepEDFx), and evaluations considered several fully-supervised models (LSTM~\cite{hochreiter1997long}, ConvNeXt~\cite{liu2022convnet}), general time series models (PatchTST, TimesNet) and some EEG-FMs (BrainBERT, Neuro-GPT, LaBraM) as baselines.
-Evaluations showed that, in tasks such as emotion classification, sleep staging, and seizure detection, FoME performed competitively or better than all the baselines, whereas, its performance was significantly better in signal forecasting tasks.
-Interestingly, the evaluations also demonstrated that general time series models, such as PatchTST and TimesNet, perform reasonably well on tasks such as seizure detection with fine-tuning, despite not being pretrained using brain signals.
+\ul{FoME}: This model was evaluated on 7 tasks across 4 datasets (MAYO, FNUSA, SEED, SleepEDFx), and evaluations considered several fully-supervised models (LSTM~\cite{hochreiter1997long}, ConvNeXt~\cite{liu2022convnet}), general time series models (PatchTST, TimesNet), and some EEG-FMs (BrainBERT, Neuro-GPT, LaBraM) as baselines.
+Evaluations showed that, in emotion classification, sleep staging, events classification, and pathology detection tasks, FoME performed competitively or better than all baselines, whereas its performance was significantly better in signal forecasting tasks.
+Interestingly, the evaluations also demonstrated that general time-series models, such as PatchTST and TimesNet, perform reasonably well on pathology detection after fine-tuning, despite not being pretrained on brain signals.